austta/austta.org.au/membnews.md

 Please note, links on this page are not maintained in general, they remain as a record of what was sent to members.

+## August 2019

+### ATA Annual General Meeting

+The 2019 ATA Annual General Meeting will be hosted by the Canberra Division and will be held on Saturday 19 October at 2pm in the offices of [Transit Graphics](https://www.google.com/maps/place/Transit+Graphics/@-35.274808,149.125309,17z/), Turner, ACT.
+Rides on the new -[light rail](https://www.transport.act.gov.au/about-us/public-transport-options/light-rail) system and inspections of the [National Library of Australia](https://www.google.com/maps/place/National+Library+of+Australia/@-35.2966239,149.1276278,17z/) are being arranged as pre-meeting activities.
+At the AGM there will be elections for the positions of President, Vice President, Secretary, Treasurer and Committee Members.
+Please give some thought as to whether you are prepared to nominate for one of these positions.
+The next committee meeting is set for August 21.

+### Vale Alan Gray

+Alan Gray, formerly of Long Jetty, a long-standing member of the AATTC/ATA passed away on Friday 28 June.
+Alan became known to me through his regular Distribution Service orders.
+As well as train timetables he had a particular interest in bus timetables including the historic timetables supplied by Frank Goldthorpe.
+Our records show that Alan would have joined the AATTC/ATA during the 1980s.
+Alan was an important contributor of Bus news to Table Talk for a long time.
+At our 2017 Annual General Meeting Alan offered his services to the ATA.
+He was willing to undertake a steep learning curve in word processing, the operation of a database and using Skype to assist the work of the ATA.
+He was very much involved in preparing the ATA auction and handling auction items as well as the compilation of lists of timetables for the ATA website.
+Before his retirement Alan had worked as a bus driver at State Transit’s [Brookvale Bus Depot](https://www.google.com/maps/place/Brookvale+Bus+Depot/@-33.7666019,151.2675494,17z/).
+Alan’s nickname at work was “Mother Gray” because he was known to constantly offer advice on the proper handling of the buses!
+Alan’s solicitor has confirmed that Alan’s entire collection of timetables and related material is bequeathed to ATA, and the family has accepted our offer to collect it, once probate is granted.
+On behalf on the ATA I wish to offer our condolences to Alan’s brother David, his wife and niece Leonie.
+We also thank Alan’s neighbour Denise who has staunchly supported us out of respect for Alan’s passionate interests.

+>  -Hilaire Fraser, President

+## July 2019

+### A Seminar Featuring the National Timetable Collection

+The [State Library of Victoria](https://www.slv.vic.gov.au/) (SLV) User Organisations’ Council will hold a seminar entitled “On Time” at the [Prahran Mechanics Institute](https://www.google.com/maps/place/Prahran+Mechanics'+Institute+Victorian+History+Library/@-37.8497957,144.9894703,17z/) (PMI) at 1.15 pm, Saturday 3 August 2019.
+The seminar has been inspired by the [National Timetable Collection](https://www.timetable.org.au/) (NTC), which SLV regards as being unique in that it is a large comprehensive collection on a specific topic.
+Papers will be presented by ATA members Steven Haby (Welcome), Len Regan (NTC), Andrew James (Digitised timetables), John Mikita (Timetable Design) and David Hennell (“Oddities”).
+Papers will also be presented by Donald Barker (ARHS) and Peter Pereyra (historical research).
+ATA members and visitors will be very welcome.
+A brochure for this seminar was included in your June mail-out.

+### ATA Annual General Meeting

+The 2019 ATA Annual General Meeting will be hosted by the Canberra Division and will be held on Saturday 19 October at 2pm in the offices of [Transit Graphics](https://www.google.com/maps/place/Transit+Graphics/@-35.2748036,149.1253143,17z/) in the centre of Canberra.
+Rides on the new light rail system and inspections of the [National Library](https://www.google.com/maps/place/National+Library+of+Australia/@-35.2966195,149.1276331,17z/) are being arranged as pre-meeting activities.
+The next committee meeting is set for August 21.

+### Metro/Train versus Bus

+By now many members will have ridden the new North West Metro in Sydney.
+A Metro trip leaving Rouse Hill at 7.12am will connect with a Sydney Trains service at Chatswood to arrive Wynyard at 8.07am, journey time 55 minutes cost $6.89.
+A 607X bus will leave Rouse Hill at 7.10am and is due to arrive at Wynyard at 8.33am, journey time 1 hour 23 minutes, cost $4.80.
+The above Metro service departs Castle Hill at 7.25am also reaching Wynyard with the Sydney Trains connection at 8.07am, journey time 42 minutes, cost $5.15.
+A 610X bus will leave Rouse Hill at 7.28am and is due to arrive at Wynyard at 8.35am, journey time 1 hour 7 minutes, cost $4.80.

+> -Hilaire Fraser, President

+## June 2019

+### 2019-2020 Membership Renewal

+You will have received your 2019-2020 membership renewal with the May mail-out or by email.
+If you have not already done so, please renew your membership promptly to ensure that you continue to receive ATA journals and mail-outs in the new financial year.

+### Report of the ATA Committee Meeting Wednesday 15 May 2019

+Financially, the ATA continues to perform well.
+There has been some reduction in expenditure and we expect to break even at the end of the financial year.
+We welcome new member Ivan Ploskonka, and Robert Daniel and Chris Zucker who reactivated their memberships.
+Work continues on the sorting and cataloguing of the National Timetable Collection at [Prahran Mechanics’ Institute](https://www.google.com/maps/place/Prahran+Mechanics'+Institute+Victorian+History+Library/@-37.8498,144.9894703,17z/).
+In the next batch, 2,834 timetables will be deposited with the State Library.
+This will bring the total number of timetables deposited to 3,145.The State Library User Organisation Council will hold a seminar on Saturday 3rd August 2019 at 1.15pm devoted to the National Timetable Collection, which the State Library of Victoria regards as being unique, in that it is a large comprehensive collection on a specific topic.
+ATA members Steven Haby, Len Regan, Andrew James, John Mikita and David Hennell are to be presenters.
+ATA members will be very welcome and a brochure has been included in the June Mail-Out.
+The ATA information and membership brochure will be updated for this occasion and following events.
+The 2019 ATA Annual General Meeting will be hosted by the Canberra Division and will be held on Saturday 19 October at 2pm in the offices of [Transit Graphics](https://www.google.com/maps/place/Transit+Graphics/@-35.2748036,149.1253143,17z/) in the centre of Canberra.
+Rides on the new light rail system and inspections of the National Library of Australia are being arranged as pre-meeting activities.
+The next committee meeting is set for August 21.

+> Hilaire Fraser, President

 # May 2019

 ## 2019-2020 Membership Renewal